chinamike65/hugo-tuolesi/content/book3/book3en.md

 It can also be said to be a waste of time and life.

-To escape from the cycle of the six realms, until liberation and becoming a Buddha, we must use our bodies to practise.
+To escape from the cycle of the six realms of rebirth, until liberation and becoming a Buddha, we must use our bodies to practise.
 However, most people do not understand the characteristics of their own bodies, nor do they realize the uniqueness of the human body.

-Our Nanzhanbuzhou people are very special and have many unparalleled characteristics.
+We Jambuvidpa people are very special and have many unparalleled characteristics.

-For example, in order to liberate oneself and become a Buddha, one must cultivate precepts, concentration, and wisdom.
+For example, in order to liberate oneself and become a Buddha, one must cultivate virtues, concentration, and wisdom.

 The five precepts contained in the vows and other virtues of the vows of separation and liberation must rely on renunciation to truly arise.

 However, beings in the three evil realms are always suffering, starving, and fearful, and beings in the heavenly realm are always enjoying themselves.
-It is difficult for these beings to realise renunciation, and they may not even have the thought of renunciation.
+It is difficult for these beings to realise renunciation.
+The thought of renunciation may never even cross their minds.

-In the Saha world, although the people of Beijulu continent have great fortune, they are relatively stupid and not suitable for ordination.
-Among the other three continents, only those of us in the southern Zhanbu continent can generate renunciation and obtain the most extraordinary precepts and virtues.
+In the Saha world, although the people of the Northern continent have great fortune, they are relatively stupid and not suitable for ordination.
+Among the other three continents, only those of us in the southern Jambuvidpa continent can generate renunciation and obtain the most extraordinary precepts and virtues.

-In addition, the bodhicitta aim necessary for becoming a Buddha is also the most powerful in our precious human body.
+In addition, the bodhicitta aim necessary for becoming a Buddha is also most powerful in our precious human body.
 Therefore, Nagarjuna Bodhisattva said in the Book of Disciples:

-If you want to become a Buddha and save sentient beings, only human beings have this great mental power.
+If you want to become a Buddha and save sentient beings,

+only human beings have this great mental power.

 The Tianlong Shura golden-winged python is not as good as the immortals.

 199

-This is also the case for upholding the Tantric precepts.
+This is also the case for upholding the Tantric vows.
 Moreover, the most extraordinary facet of Tantric Buddhism is to become a Buddha, and it also requires a womb-born human body with the six elements (flesh, skin, blood, bone, marrow, and essence).
 Flesh and blood.

 Therefore, in order to achieve Buddhahood and liberation, it is most suitable to use our human body to practice, with the greatest mental strength, the best conditions, and the fastest path to Buddhahood.

-After understanding this, we should be able to realize that relying on the human body to practice liberation will be faster.
+After understanding this, we should be able to realize that making use of the human body to practice liberation will be faster.

-Therefore, after you have obtained a precious human body full of leisure and time, you cannot waste it.
+Therefore, after you have obtained a precious human body full of freedom and time, you cannot waste it.
 Ashvaghosha Bodhisattva (Ma Ming) said in the Treatise on the Treasure Box of Good Talk:

 Those who have obtained a human life rich in virtues

-Through a collection of merit over innumerable eons,
+Through accumulation of merit over innumerable eons,

 And who then, due to confusion in this life,

-Fail to accumulate even the slightest treasury of merit
+Fails to accumulate even the slightest treasury of merit

 Will in future lifetimes